karthik-maddukuri/do-as-i-do/README.md

 * The training is done stochasitcally  where the outcome involves some randomness and has some uncertainity.
 ![Trainingloss](references/Training_loss.png)

-* Cross-validated the model and the follwing are the mean losses:
+* Cross-validated the model and the following are the mean losses:

 ![Cross-val-loss](references/mean_loss.png)